ThomasLeMago/css/README.md

 The above creates a white border which can be changed with the classes:
-- black
+- div-black
-- yellow
+- div-yellow
-- green
+- div-green
-- blue
+- div-blue

 The div can be padded using the class **pad**